-When using a single power socket, be sure to turn on the correct power switch (see Power Switches, page 12).
+When using a single power socket, be sure to turn on the correct power switch (see power switches on page 14).
 When using both power sockets, either of the power switches can be used to turn on the KVM switch.
 To enable dual power, turn on both power switches.

-Note: If you are connecting the power to a UPS or an ALTUSEN PN9108/PN0108, be sure to use the utility power cords supplied with your package instead of standard power cords.

-After the $KN1108v\ /\ KN1116v$ is cabled up you can turn on the power.
+- Note: If you are connecting the power to a UPS or an ATEN PN9108/ PN0108, be sure to use the utility power cords supplied with your package instead of standard power cords. - 10.
+After the KVM over IP switch is cabled up you can turn on the power.
 After it is powered up, you can turn on the servers.